 When I reached the passenger side of the truck, the male driver lowered the window and I was greeted by the curious smiles of the children.
 After a quick and jumbled explanation of my situation, I said I needed to call my husband to arrange a tow truck.
 The driver, whose name I later learned was Nathan, used his phone to call my husband Robert and between us we worked out a plan to get me the help I needed.

 After the call, Nathan offered to wait until the tow truck came, only leaving after I’d assured him I’d be okay.
-But, a few minutes later, he was back.
+But a few minutes later he was back.
 I guess another phone conversation with my husband had taken place and it was learned that I would not be able to ride with the tow truck driver.
 Robert was making arrangements to find me a ride back home.
-Nathan came back because he said he wouldn’t want his wife stuck on the side of the highway, so couldn’t leave someone else’s.
+Nathan came back because he said he wouldn’t have wanted his wife stuck on the side of the highway, so couldn’t leave someone else’s.
 Nathan had assured my husband that he’d give me a ride to his brother’s where I would have an address to give the taxi.